Jheran03/Selenium-Web-Testing/README.md

 Create a test
 Organize the code, by Page, Locators and Elements Create a more complex test
-Create a .env file and upload in GitHub
+Create a .env file and upload to GitHub